Back to All Events

 • Shelterwood Collective 23500 King Ridge Road Cazadero, CA, 95421 United States (map)

-There are a variety of sliding scale lodging options - more on that below.
-And starting with dinner on the 1st, we’ll be serving 3 vegetarian meals / day along with access to snacks, tea and coffee throughout each day.
+Meals: Starting with dinner on Wed the 1st, we’ll be serving 3 vegetarian meals / day along with access to snacks, tea and coffee throughout each day.

-During this autumn retreat, the weather and temperatures can vary.
+Weather: During this autumn retreat, the weather and temperatures can vary.
 Thus, we’ll provide participants with a packing list for your comfort and safety.

-The image below is an example of what our full retreat day schedule may look like.
+Schedule: The image below is an example of what our full retreat day schedule may look like.

 Retreat Site & Lodging